 - a.
 The general emphasis of TEAP shall be on prevention, education, identification of substance use problems, relapse prevention, and helping students overcome barriers to employability. - b.
 Substance use prevention and education, to include: - 1.
 Minimum of a 1-hour presentation on substance use prevention for all new students during the Career Preparation Period.
 This presentation shall explain (1) TEAP prevention, education, and intervention services, (2) Job Corps drug and alcohol testing requirements and procedures, and (3) the consequences of testing positive for drug or alcohol use while in Job Corps; - 2.
 Presentation(s) on managing substance misuse, abuse, and dependency symptoms and issues in the workplace for students during the Career Development and Transition Periods; - 3.
-At least three annual center-wide substance use prevention and education activities: - 4.
+At least three annual center-wide substance use prevention and education activities; - 4.
 Clinical consultation with Center Director, management staff, Center Mental Health Consultant, and Health and Wellness Manager regarding substance use prevention and education efforts for students and staff; - 5.
 Coordination with other departments/programs on center, to include, but not be limited to, residential, recreation, student government association, and HEALs, to develop integrated prevention and education services. - c.
 Assessment for identification of students at risk for substance use problems to include: - 1.
 Review of Social Intake Form (SIF) or intake assessment of all students performed by counseling staff within 1 week of arrival;

 - 2. Formalized assessment measures (e.g., SASSI3 or SASSIA2), and clinical judgment to determine students' level of risk for substance use; - 3.
 Collaboration with the Center Mental Health Consultant to determine when a MSWR or medical separation is appropriate and should be recommended for a student with substance use conditions (see Section 6.11, R1, e5). - d.
 Intervention services for students identified at an elevated risk for substance use, to include: - 1.
 Individual and group intervention services with a focus on behaviors that represent employability barriers; - 2.
 Collaboration with the Center Mental Health Consultant for students with co-occurring conditions of mental health issues and substance use; - 3.
 Referral to off-center substance abuse professionals or agencies for ongoing treatment and/or specialized services.
 Any student separating from Job Corps who has a substance use condition shall be provided with a referral for support services in his or her home community. - e.
-Drug and alcohol testing - a.
-Drug testing procedures - (a) Students in the following categories shall be tested for drug use: - (1) New and readmitted students shall be tested within 48 hours of arrival on center. - (2) Students who tested positive on entrance shall be retested between the 37th and 40th day after arrival on center. - (3) Students who are suspected8 of using drugs at any point after arrival on center (including during the 45-day intervention period) shall be tested; this testing shall take place as soon as possible after staff suspects use. - (4) Students who tested negative on entry and then positive on suspicion shall be retested between the 37th and 40th day after the positive suspicion-of-drug-use test. - (b) Biochemical testing is never permissible on a random basis, with the exception of designated licensed student drivers who are subject to 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration.
+Drug and alcohol testing - 1.
+Drug testing procedures - (a) Students in the following categories shall be tested for drug use: - (1) New and readmitted students shall be tested within 48 hours of arrival on center. - (2) Students who tested positive on entrance shall be retested between the 37th and 40th day after arrival on center. - (3) Students who are reasonably suspected of using drugs at any point after arrival on center shall be tested; this testing shall take place as soon as possible after staff suspects use. - (b) Biochemical testing is never permissible on a random basis, with the exception of designated licensed student drivers who are subject to 49 CFR Part 391 DOT Federal Motor Carriers Safety Administration.
 In addition, biochemical testing requested by work experience sites, union trades, or potential employers may only be performed by the requesting entity. - (c) If a student refuses to provide a specimen or has an unexcused absence from his or her follow-up drug test, he or she shall be referred to the center's behavior management system for appropriate disciplinary action.
-Students who state they are unable to produce a specimen shall be referred to the center physician or designee for follow up.
+Students who state they are unable